 Take A Closer Look

-This high impact handmade artist canvas is the perfect medium to view Jon’s intricate detailing.
+website builder This high impact handmade artist canvas is the perfect medium to view Jon’s intricate detailing.
 Ultrachrome inks produce an incredibly sharp and vivid reproduction. * This large canvas has been expertly mounted and varnished to protect it for a lifetime of pleasure, it’s signed and titled on the reverse by the artist, whilst not a limited edition it still bares a unique artist number.

 Fallow deer, golden eagle, honey bee, red squirrel, capercaillie, fox, pine marten.
 Plants: Scots pine, ragged robin, gorse, wild leek, red bartsia, scotch thistle, white campion and blackberries.

 * IMPORTANT: International orders are dispatched rolled (Canvas only, no stretchers) and will require mounting at the purchasers cost.

 Giclee prints are by far the most popular print method to reproduce artist originals.
 The pigmented inks used for these archival prints are rated to 75 + years and are widely used by galleries, museums, and art collectors.